Use this guide alongside our guidance on:

 Alongside Teams, please continue to use:

-- KentPlayer (see below) to record and live-stream your lectures
+- KentPlayer (see below) to record your lectures

 - Moodle for sharing documents, resources and activities with your students

 If you need help, please contact the IT Service Desk: email email@example.com or phone 01227 824888.

 Is a digital copy available?

 Please check whether there are essential assessment-related library resources that are not available digitally.